 Lillard leads Trail Blazers to 128-112 win over Pelicans

-CJ McCollum and reserve forward Jake Layman scored 20 points each for the Trail Blazers.
-Layman got all his points in the second quarter.
+CJ McCollum and reserve forward Jake Layman each had 20 points for Portland.
+Layman got all his scoring in the second quarter.

 Anthony Davis finished with 27 points and seven rebounds for New Orleans.
-Jrue Holiday had 20 points and Julius Randle pitched in 19.
+Jrue Holiday had 20 points and Julius Randle added 19.

+Gentry was unhappy with the Trail Blazers’ defensive effort.
+New Orleans came in ranked 25th in defensive rating.

+“We’ve got to do better defensively,” Gentry said.
+“Every night it’s 130, 140, 147, we’re not going to win games until we’re able to guard somebody.
+We’ve got to be able to defend and we’re not doing it.”

 The Blazers also had 23 second chance points thanks to 18 offensive rebounds.